Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-The main motivation of DSN is to build a new DNN training and distributing framework such that each DNN model will function only if the potential user enters the unique serial number.
-For an adversary who tries to remove or overwrite the embedded serial number, the cost of the modification is equal or more costly than training a model from scratch, which prevents the models from being illegally used by unauthorized parties.
-Thus, owner can use DSN as a watermark for the ownership verification, because serial number is a unique key generated based on owner's identification information.
+The key idea of DSN is to build a new DNN training and distribution framework so that each DNN model will function normally only when the potential user enters the unique serial number.
+In this section, we will introduce the three requirements and discuss the proposed framework.